-Tangible assets are broken down in the balance sheet into property, plant and equipment, investment property and assets leased out under operating leases.
-Tangible assets that have been foreclosed in settlement of loans are classified as "Non-current assets and disposal groups held for sale".
+Tangible assets are classified in the balance sheet under property, plant and equipment, and investments.
+Tangible assets arising from the adjustment of loans and receivables are classified as "Non-current assets and disposal groups classified as held for sale".

 Property, plant and equipment for own use include assets, owned or held under a finance lease, for present or future administrative uses or for the production or supply of goods, that are expected to be used for more than one financial year.
 Investment property corresponds to the net value of land, buildings and other constructions held for the purposes of generating rental income or gains from their sale.